Class Actions

 If someone damages your car, or RV or boat, you have a right to compensation for the time you were without hte use of the vehicle, RV, boat, etc. This is called compensation for "Loss of Use."

 Compensation for Loss of Use is normally measured by the cost of a comparable rental, even if you do not actually incur the costs of renting another vehicle.
 In Washington, if your vehicle was damaged by another driver, the law allows you to recover for the cost of repairs, the resulting loss in value, and for the loss of use of the vehicle.
-You have the legal right to demand this from the at-fault driver or your own insruance company if your vehicle was damaged by a driver without insurance and you have insurance that provides insuranced coverage for "uninsured" or "underinsured" motorists.
+You have the legal right to demand this from the at-fault driver or your own insurance company if your vehicle was damaged by a driver without insurance and you have insurance that provides insurance coverage for "uninsured" or "underinsured" motorists.